 That said, effective contamination control is not something to be taken for granted.
 The results you get are only as good as those you demand, which is why it never hurts to be reminded of the reliability benefits of kicking fluid cleanliness up a notch.
+Shifting to a proactive approach to lubrication can extend the service life of machines and lubricants alike.
 Consider the following case study:

 A sugar mill was operating a fleet of more than 20 sugar cane harvesters.
 The typical fluid cleanliness of the hydrostatic transmission for the ground drive on these machines was ISO 22/20, and they were suffering regular pump failures — three pumps per machine, per season, on average.

 The sugar mill contracted a local hydraulic engineering firm to investigate the recurring pump failures.
-They recommended a specification change to the ground-drive hydraulic motors and an upgrade of the filtration.
+They recommended a specification change to the ground-drive hydraulic motors and a filtration upgrade.

 One machine was modified as a prototype, and after showing promising results, two more machines were modified in the first season.
 The ISO cleanliness code on the three modified machines was 18/15 or better.